Pay for a COVID-19 test to find out if you can reduce your quarantine period after international travel.

 Under the Test to Release scheme you can choose to pay for a private COVID-19 test.
 If the result is negative (and the result of your day 2 test result was negative or inconclusive) you can end your quarantine.

-You cannot take a test until you have been in England for 5 full days.
+You cannot take your Test to Release test until you have been in England for 5 full days.

 The scheme is voluntary and applies to those quarantining in England only.

 If you do not want to opt into the Test to Release scheme, you will need to quarantine for 10 days.

 How to take part in the scheme